sakoho81/miplib/Readme.md

 # Regarding Python versions

-MIPLIB was originally developed in Python 2.7, which sadly, appears to approach its end of life.
-For that reason, I have made some preparations for migrating MIPLIB to Python 3, and in principle that should be feasible now.
-There were some problems with certain C extensions, that now should be compatible.
-When time allows, I will take a closer look.
+MIPLIB was developed in Python 2.7, which sadly, appears to approach its end of life.
+For that reason, I am currently working on migrating the library to Python 3.
+I am planning to move exclusively to Python 3, as soon as I get the library tested, and rewrite some parts of the code that don't seem to migrate well.

 ## Publications